pepec0de/Simple-Mathlab/calculator/README.md

 A simple program that process a string and calculates the operations that are in the string.

-It's standard C++, so it is really easy to build.
+It's standard C++, so it is really easy to build and compatible with others OSs (multiplatform).

 Build the application:<br>
     ~ make